asc-community/GenericTensor/README.md

 It is the only fully-implemented generic-tensor library for C#.
 Allows to work with tensors of custom types.
 Is still under development, as well as documentation.

-Tensor - is an extentension of matrices, a N-D dimensional array.
+Tensor - is an extentension of matrices, a N-dimensional array.
 Soon you will find all common functions that are defined for matrices and vectors here.
 In order to make it custom, Tensor class is generic, which means that you could use not only built-in types like int, float, etc., but also your own types.